menu

 Oak Valley Greens / Solera is a suburban neighborhood (based on population density) located in Beaumont, California.

-Oak Valley Greens / Solera real estate is primarily made up of small (studio to two bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
+Oak Valley Greens / Solera real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Oak Valley Greens / Solera neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics